ad9311/xpense/README.md

 There is a live version available in [xpens-app](https://xpens-app.herokuapp.com/)

+## Rspec

+To

 ### Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues and, feature requests are welcome!

 You can do it on [issues page](https://github.com/ad9311/xpens/issues).